 TGax Editor: Change the paragraph below in this subclause as follows (#CID 21351):

-A 6 GHz HE STA shall determine the BSS channelization using the information in the Primary Channel field in the 6 GHz Operation Information field in the HE Operation element when operating in 6 GHz band (see 27.3.22.2 (Channel allocation in the 6 GHz band)).
+A 6 GHz HE STA shall determine the channelization using the combination of the information in the Primary Channel, Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the 6 GHz Operation Information field in the HE Operation element when operating in 6 GHz band (see 21.3.14 (Channelization) for the channelization and 27.3.22.2 (Channel allocation in the 6 GHz band)) for the equation regarding the channel center frequencies in the 6 GHz band.(#21351)

 A STA shall not transmit an HT PPDU in the 6 GHz band.
 A STA shall not transmit a VHT PPDU in the 6 GHz band.
 A STA shall not transmit a DSSS, HR/DSSS, or ERP-OFDM PPDU in the 6 GHz band.